On the occasion of the 250th anniversary of nature enthusiast, humanist, visionary and composition genius

-Ohlert and was then used by music producers worldwide as the basis for new tracks of electronic music (see: image video).
+Ohlert and was then used by music producers worldwide as the basis for new tracks of electronic music (see image video and press).

 The album now being released is presented on festivals and in clubs and also rearranged for a 35-piece brass orchestra (Youth Brass Band NRW).
 As Darius Darek's academic background is geography, he has implemented sustainable, degrowth and minimalism based, fair, green, common-good-oriented and alternative ways of life into this music project.
 A transdisciplinary designed artivism towards a socio-ecological transformation: - to promote "cultural diversity" the project is a collaboration with fifteen Cologne-Bonn-based musicians of diverse music cultures to record a sample databank of twenty known and unknown Beethoven pieces.